Flanders: Interuniversity Platform for Academic Heritage

 Contact: Geert Vanpaemel (KU Leuven): Geert.Vanpaemel@kuleuven.be

-Network of University Collections in Germany
+Germany: Network of University Collections

 German universities hold more than 800 scientific collections with a wide variety of objects from almost all disciplines.
 They form a fundamental basis for research and teaching and are an important part of the academic heritage.
 In order to improve the visibility of the collections and to fully explore their potential, collection professionals from universities all over Germany have been working together for several years.
 Since 2010, the network has organised annual conferences.